 Mark didn’t decide to be that way.
 It is the way he is made.
 The stress Mark has undergone so far and what lies ahead are necessary evils.
 Purification requires suffering to cleanse the soul.
 Not a day of fasting on Yom Kippur.
 Years and years and years of sacrifice.
 Keeping partying to a minimum, sticking to his books guarantees Mark that true enlightenment will be his.
 All so that, once there he can bring others there.
 It will be his gift to them.
 This perspective makes Mark proud to be Mark.
 Filled with the glorious expectation that he will share it with the one he finally loves.
 CC is a warmup for that day.
 She is lucky to be given what he has given her, but it is preparation for the eventual coronation of his dreams.

 We are still left with a question?
 Why is Mark certain that he will find the answers that will bring an end to his questions?
 The answer isn’t complicated.
 Part of being young is having confidence that a happy ending awaits him.
+Again and his mother read to him story books.
+‘And they lived happily ever after.’
+Deep down he believes that.
+All is not in vain.
+There will be a payoff.
 Certainly, he hasn’t learned from firsthand experience that his ambitions are reasonable.
 Mark has never come across anyone who remotely resembles a person who had gotten to where he intends to go.
 Gurus have a tempting aura, especially Ram Das.
 He can’t totally dismiss them, but his gut tells him that they are dishonest.
 You can’t go from X to Y by the shortest route and expect salvation.
 Siddhartha spent a lifetime searching.
 The fact that he has never come across someone like Siddhartha doesn’t mean such people don’t exist.
 Of that he is sure.
 He’s met them in books, Siddhartha convinced him that it is not a fantasy.
 It never once crosses his mind that Siddhartha is the product of a fiction writer’s imagination.
 No more real than Santa Klaus.

 The likelihood that Mark’s trials may be for naught, that he is chasing an imaginary treasure doesn’t mean at that age that he is aware of it.
 Like most of us, his motivations are bundled with others that operate silently.
 Dealing day to day demands that his attentions be there rather than deep philosophical questions.
 He may not think about the assumptions he operates by but they are firmly in place.
 Mark’s sincerity, his yearnings to become the saintly, wise person he imagines he can become, remains unshaken by the tsaurus he has encountered along the way Whatever doubts may cross his mind matter little.
 It is who Mark is, an explorer determined to be virtuous.
 Truth, justice and the Berkeley way define him.
 He believes that all of his striving will bring him the answer, the meaning of life.